 legislation > q & a

 NOTE: Animal Folks MN is part of the Speak Up for Dogs and Cats coalition.
-This coalition, together with thousands of citizens and supporters, has been working to pass dog and cat breeder regulation in Minnesota and ensure the health and safety of dogs and cats in breeding facilities.
+This coalition, together with thousands of citizens and supporters, worked to pass dog and cat breeder regulation in MN and ensure the health and safety of dogs and cats in breeding facilities.

-The Dog and Cat Breeder Regulation Bill.
-The bill numbers are S.F.
+The Commercial Dog and Cat Breeder Law.
+When introduced in the 2013-2014 legislative session, the bill numbers were S.F.
 36 and H.F.
 84. (S.F. stands for Senate File; H.F. is House File.)
 A bill is often referred to by its numbers, as that is how bills are filed at the Minnesota Legislature.
 A bill is assigned numbers when it is introduced.
 Once a bill passes (approved by the Minnesota Legislature) and the Governor signs it, then it becomes "law."

-The Chief Author in the MN Senate is Senator John Marty.
-The Chief Author in the MN House for the breeder bill is Representative John Lesch.
+The Chief Author in the MN Senate was Senator John Marty.
+The Chief Author in the MN House for the breeder bill was Representative John Lesch.
 Every bill can also have co-authors, who sign on and show their support.
 In the MN Senate, a bill can have up to 4 co-authors; in the MN House, a bill can have up to 34 co-authors.
 Co-authors can sign on to multiple bills.
 It's important to understand who the co-authors are in case your own legislators have signed on in support.
 Co-authors can be added at any time and are posted on the legislative website.
-(Links to co-authors are on the same link to the bill language and actions; see #4 below.)
+Co-authors included:

-3. Are the House and Senate bills the same?
+3. Were the House and Senate breeder bills the same?

-The House and Senate bills are companion bills.
-This means, when first introduced, the bill language for each is identical.
-As the bills move through the committee process, the language for each may change through amendments — depending on what Senators or Representatives want.
-In 2013, a few amendments were made to H.F.
-84; this is why the most recent amended version is called 2nd Engrossment.
+The House and Senate bills were companion bills.
+This means, when first introduced, the bill language for each was identical.
+As the bills moved through the committee process, the language for each changed due to amendments proposed and passed in individual committees.
 (The legislative website, see #4 below, posts the bill language.)
 For more information on process, go to: How A Bill Becomes Law.

-5. What is the problem this bill is trying to solve?
+5. What is the problem this law will address?